U.N. experts caution powers they must heed 'laws of war' in fighting IS

-GENEVA United Nations war crimes investigators for Syria on Tuesday cautioned world powers preparing military action against Islamic State fighters that the 'laws of war' would apply to them and they must do everything possible to protect civilians.
+GENEVA United Nations war crimes investigators for Syria cautioned world powers preparing military action against Islamic State fighters that the 'laws of war' would apply to them and they must do everything possible to protect civilian populations.

 They said ISIS, which controls swathes of Iraq and Syria, had committed massacres of religious and ethnic groups and abused women.
 The government of President Bashar al-Assad, however, remained responsible for the majority of civilian casualties.

 World powers meeting in Paris on Monday gave public backing to military action to fight Islamic State fighters in Iraq.
-The U.S. military struck an Islamic State target southwest of Baghdad, U.S. Central Command said, in an expansion of the Obama administration's campaign.
+The U.S. military struck an Islamic State target southwest of Baghdad, U.S. Central Command said, in an expansion of the Obama administration's campaign against the group that has seized large swathes of Iraq and Syria.

 "As military action on ISIS positions seems increasingly likely, we remind all parties that they must abide by the laws of war and most particularly, the principles of distinction and proportionality.
 Serious efforts must be made by all parties to preserve civilian life," Paulo Pinheiro, chairman of the U.N. commission of inquiry, told the Human Rights Council on Tuesday.